yicichen01/AI-Assisted-Semantic-BI-Workflow/README.md

 ## Background

-This project was inspired by my experience building **Amazon Q Topics in QuickSight** when I was a BIE intern at Amazon.
+This product was inspired by my experience building **Amazon Q Topics in QuickSight** when I was a BIE intern at Amazon.

 While adding a **natural-language Q&A** feature to a dashboard was relatively straightforward, making the AI understand business context required a lot of manual setup.
 I had to define field synonyms, clarify metric meanings, collect frequently asked questions, and verify whether those questions were actually grounded in the dashboard logic.

-This project turns that pain point into a reusable workflow app pattern: **a configurable semantic BI system where BI teams can select a domain, inspect fields, generate semantic setup suggestions, validate candidate questions, and decide what is safe to promote into a trusted question library.**
+This product turns that pain point into a reusable workflow app pattern: **a configurable semantic BI system where BI teams can select a domain, inspect fields, generate semantic setup suggestions, validate candidate questions, and decide what is safe to promote into a trusted question library.**

 ---